iz0eyj/LSSA/README.md

 ## Learn More

-For a full technical comparison with existing AI architectures, see [What LSSA is About](./LSSA-more.md).
+For a full technical comparison with existing AI architectures, see [LSSA-more](./LSSA-more.md).

+---

 ## Authorship & License